The program information below is valid for the winter 2024 term (January 1, 2024 - April 30, 2024).

 The Graduate Studies Academic Calendar is updated 3 times per year, at the start of each academic term (January 1, May 1, September 1).
 Graduate Studies Academic Calendars from previous terms can be found in the archives.

 Students are responsible for reviewing the general information and regulations section of the Graduate Studies Academic Calendar.

 Delivery mode information

-- All students must attend (two) two week on-campus courses.
+- All students must attend a two-day on-campus orientation session scheduled the week prior to the start of classes in the Fall term.
+In addition, a one-week on-campus capstone course is required at the conclusion of the program.
 Courses are available either on-campus, online, or in a blended/hybrid format.
 Students should check the School's website for the latest information for format and timing of the courses for the most current mode of delivery and offering.

 Length of program